This article is generated by AI translation.

 </select>

-- Mode Switching: Switch between Switch / If-Else modes based on the presence of the first parameter.
+- Mode Switching: Switch between Switch / If-Else modes based on whether the first parameter of

 @{else}must be written at the end. - Default: If no match and no